docker/docs/machine/drivers/hyper-v.md

 #### 4. Create the nodes with Docker Machine and the Microsoft Hyper-V driver

-* Start an "elevated" PowerShell (i.e., running as administrator).
+* Start an "elevated" PowerShell with administrator privileges.
 To do this, search for PowerShell, right-click, and choose Run as administrator.

 * Run the `docker-machine create` commands to create machines.